tuxtof/xi-iot-lab/lab/edge.rst

 9. To verify the edge device has been added successfully and is available for use, wait until there is a green "check mark" next to the edge device's name in the **Getting Started** group, or check for the green online symbol next to the edge device's name in the edge list.

-**Note**: After adding a new edge device, it will take some time before the device is online and usable (typically 5-10 minutes).
+**Note**: After onboarding a new edge device, it will take some time before the device is online and usable (typically 5-10 minutes).

 Adding the Nutanix Xi IoT Edge Device is now complete.